Municipalities of Slovenia

 Slovenia is divided into 212 municipalities (Slovene: občine, singular – občina), of which 12 have urban (metropolitan) status.
 Municipalities are further divided into local communities and districts.
 Slovenia has the largest number of first-level administrative divisions of any country.

+Overview

 The municipalities vary considerably in size and population, from the capital Ljubljana with more than 280,000 inhabitants to Hodoš with fewer than 400.

-Urban status is not granted strictly on the basis of population; the smallest urban municipality, Slovenj Gradec, has less than half as many inhabitants as the most populous non-urban municipality, Domžale.
+Urban (sometimes also translated as 'civil' or 'city') municipality status is not granted strictly on the basis of population; the smallest urban municipality, Slovenj Gradec, has less than half as many inhabitants as the most populous non-urban municipality, Domžale.
+Instead, the criterion is whether a municipality serves as a metropolitan center for adjoining municipalities, which Domžale (as a suburb of Ljubljana) does not.

 Slovene is the official language in all municipalities.
 Hungarian is the second official language of three municipalities in Prekmurje: Dobrovnik/Dobronak, Hodoš/Hodos, and Lendava/Lendva.
 Italian is the second official language of four municipalities (of which one has urban status) in the Slovene Littoral: Ankaran/Ancarano, Izola/Isola, Koper/Capodistria, and Piran/Pirano.

 For EU statistical purposes, Slovenian municipalities are classified as "local administrative unit 2" (LAU 2), below the country's 58 administrative units (upravne enote), which are classified LAU 1.

+Subdivisions

+By municipal statute, a municipality may be divided into krajevna skupnosti (local communities) and assigned certain municipal tasks within the boundaries of the local community such a spatial planning, management of municipally owned property by use of the local community, road construction and maintenance, and other local services.
+A local community that covers territory in an urban area is called a četrtna skupnost (neighborhood community) or mestna četrt (city district).
+A local community has a directly elected committee, which elects its own president, secretary and treasurer from amongst its own members.